Skip to main content

 They may also tell you about other organisations who could help with:

-The duty adviser will confirm your advice in a letter.
+The duty adviser confirms your advice in a letter.